Murm UI Documentation

 CSS

-The package entry imports the core CSS for bundlers that support CSS imports.
+The root murm-ui entry does not import CSS.
+For bundlers that support CSS imports, use murm-ui/with-css to include the core styles automatically.
 You can also import CSS explicitly.

 import "murm-ui/styles/base.css";